AMC Matador: 1975

-Changes for the 1975 model year were minor as AMC focused on the development and introduction of its innovative Pacer, but Matadors now included a standard "no maintenance" electronic ignition developed by Prestolite.
-All U.S. market Matadors featured catalytic converters that required the use of unleaded regular-grade fuel.
-New "unleaded fuel only" decals were placed by the fuel filler door and on the fuel gauge.
+Changes for the 1975 model year were minor as AMC focused on developing and introducing its innovative Pacer.
+Matadors now included a standard "no maintenance" electronic ignition developed by Prestolite.
+All U.S. market Matadors featured catalytic converters that required unleaded regular-grade fuel.
+New "unleaded fuel only" decals were placed by the fuel filler door.
+A warning notice was added on the face of the fuel gauge, along with a restricted gas tank filler opening that allowed only the smaller pump nozzle that came on new pumps dispensing unleaded fuel.
 Steel-belted radial tires became standard equipment on all Matadors.